-The Volunteer Achievement Award category at the 2017 Tennis ACT Awards had a linked bonus prize – a trip to the Australian Open 2018, thanks to ANZ.
+The winner of the Volunteer Achievement Award at the Tennis ACT Awards 2018 will receive a trip to the Australian Open 2019, thanks to ANZ.

 Peter has made an outstanding contribution to tennis over a number of years.

 He supports all initiatives to increase participation and membership, a stalwart supporter of club activities, always working hard on promotion.
 A volunteer at Free Tennis Days, Peter has engaged new coaches and welcomed members of the Canberra gay and lesbian community in forming Pink Tennis.
 Through his involvement, Turner engaged a new coach last year, coaching now offered for beginners through to cardio tennis.
 The latest support being the clubs upgrade to court booking system and gate entry.